thelonewolf123/artemis.ai/README.md

 ➡️ **This is where Artemis becomes a usable application — not just an experiment**

+### **Chapter 3 — Multiple LLM Backends & Configuration**

+📄 `docs/CHAPTER-3.md`

+This chapter upgrades Artemis into a **multi-backend agent system**.

+You’ll learn how to:

+- Add **OpenRouter** alongside OpenAI
+- Switch LLM providers using a config file
+- Isolate provider-specific logic behind an agent factory
+- Use proper **relative imports**
+- Run the project correctly with `python -m backend.main`

+➡️ **This is where Artemis becomes configurable, flexible, and production-aligned**

 ---

 ## 🧪 Backend (Runnable Code)